4dn-dcic/tibanna/docs/api.rst

 plot_metrics
 ------------

-To collect, save and visualize the metrics from Cloud Watch
+To collect, save and visualize the resources metrics from Cloud Watch

 ::